Teamsisu/contao-greyify/README.md

     $image = Greyify::getHTML(imagePath/UUID?width=x&height=x&mode=x, true);  // returns an image tag with figure container

 ```

-For the getHTML method there is as thrid parameter the "alt" value available
+For the getHTML method there is as third parameter the "alt" value available

-The parameters width/height/mode are optional
+The parameters width/height/mode are optional for both inserttag and php